iamganeshhegde/ganesh-hegde/README.md

 ### Fun facts 🍿:

 I am a big fan of anime and manga.
 I also spend my time in reading novels and watching netflix🎥.
-Nowadays I also started to learn stock markets 🔥 .
+Nowadays I also started learning stock markets nowadays🔥 .

 ### Known Languages 😇: